 Composed and recorded using Logic Pro X, Logic EXS24, rgc:audio Triangle, Green Oak Software Crystal, mda piano, Daichi Synth1, some samples (probably from Future Music magazine cover disks I had purchased over the years) and my Kawai K4 as a controller.

 Mixed using Logic Fat EQ, Logic Low Cut, Logic Compressor, Logic Gain, Logic Tape Delay, Logic Stereo Delay, Logic GoldVerb and Logic Bitcrusher.
 As I had crap speakers at that time, the whole album was mixed on a pair of AKG K141 Studio headphones.
 Bob Katz's book, Mastering Audio: The Art and the Science, was a fantastic source of inspiration.
 I spent days on the mixing and mastering to get the album to sound pristine.

 Mastered using PSP Vintage Warmer, Waves WLM Plus and iZotope Ozone.

 © 2004 by Avinash Meetoo in the beautiful island of Mauritius.
 Listen, leave your comments and feel free to share with others.
-Thanks a lot.
+Thanks.